eqrion/blog/content/post/generating-c-bindings-for-rust-crates-with-cbindgen.md

 } // extern "C"
 ```

-Which is exactly what we'd like to see.
+This is exactly what we'd like to see.

 1. `Ammo` is given proper size and values
 2. `Target` has all the required fields and layout